pranshu28/playwith_rnn/README.md

 So here's what we have:

 #### Names:
-This directory mainly contains a `generator.py` file that trains on small LSTM model and simply generates new names.
+This directory mainly contains a `generator.py` file that trains on small LSTM model and generates new names.
 That simple.
 To run the program:

 * Run `generator.py`.
 * It will train the model now.
 It will take time depending on your CPU/GPU configuration.